StrangeBeeCorp/docs/docs/thehive/operations/cassandra-security.md

 5. **Configure TheHive to Use Encryption**

-    - Update TheHive's Cassandra client configuration to specify the location of the truststore (`ca.jks`) and provide any additional connection properties required for SSL/TLS encryption.
+    - Update TheHive Cassandra client configuration to specify the location of the truststore (`ca.jks`) and provide any additional connection properties required for SSL/TLS encryption.

     ```
     db.janusgraph {